typestack/class-transformer/README.md

   .map(res => res.json())
   .map(res => plainToClass(User, res as Object[]))
   .subscribe(users => {
-    // now "users" is type of User[] and each user has getName() and isAdult() functions available console.log(users);
+    // now "users" is type of User[] and each user has getName() and isAdult() methods available console.log(users);
   });
 ```

-You can also inject a class `ClassTransformer` as a service in `providers`, and use its functions.
+You can also inject a class `ClassTransformer` as a service in `providers`, and use its methods.

 Example how to use with angular 2 in [plunker](http://plnkr.co/edit/Mja1ZYAjVySWASMHVB9R).
 Source code is [here](https://github.com/pleerock/class-transformer-demo).